 If you can answer “yes” to these questions, then teaching overseas could be an incredible opportunity for you.
 Keep in mind that there will be challenges along the way, and you’ll need to have a variety of coping mechanisms in place.

-What is important to you – what are your ‘deal breakers’?
+Now identify what’s important to you… what are your ‘deal breakers’?

-• Are you planning to travel around Europe or Asia or the Middle East?
+- Are you planning to travel around Europe, Asia or the Middle East?
 Think about how many plane trips you will need to take to get to different countries, especially if you are travelling with children.
 When some of those countries are ‘next door’, travel plans become easier.

 Then start planning